+19. Implementation

-19. Implementation 9.1 As outlined within section C3 a Renfrewshire Primary Care Transformation Group has been established to provide oversight/assurance on the development and implementation of the Primary Care Improvement Plan.
+- 9.1 As outlined within section C3 a Renfrewshire Primary Care Transformation Group has been established to provide oversight/assurance on the development and implementation of the Primary Care Improvement Plan.
 This group will review progress on the PCIP and delivery of the agreed outcomes and continue to develop plans in consultation for 2019/20/21.
 Membership of this group is inclusive of local GP Sub Committee and Local Medical Committee (LMC) representatives.
 This group will report directly to the Integration Joint Board via the PCIP.
-Regular updates will also be provided to Renfrewshire Senior Management Team, GP Forum and through Renfrewshire HSCP Quality, Care & Professional Governance Arrangements.
-9.2 Renfrewshire HSCP Chief Officer co-chairs the Primary Care Programme Board which Renfrewshire's Chief Finance Officer, Clinical Director and local LMC representative also attends.
-This group aims to: Ensure delivery of contractual changes in NHSGGC in line with new GMS contract agreement Provide direction and oversight for the development of Primary Care Improvement Plans (PCIPs) in line with the Memorandum of Understanding Enable sharing of good practice and consistent approaches where appropriate.
+Regular updates will also be provided to Renfrewshire Senior Management Team, GP Forum and through Renfrewshire HSCP Quality, Care & Professional Governance Arrangements. - 9.2 Renfrewshire HSCP Chief Officer chairs the Primary Care Programme Board which Renfrewshire's Chief Finance Officer, Clinical Director and local LMC representative also attends.

+This group aims to:

+- Ensure delivery of contractual changes in NHSGGC in line with new GMS contract agreement - Provide direction and oversight for the development of Primary Care Improvement Plans (PCIPs) in line with the Memorandum of Understanding - Enable sharing of good practice and consistent approaches where appropriate.

 The Primary Care Programme Board also has a number of subgroups in place.

 9.3 Deployment of the additional staff and services outlined below will be on a phased basis over the 3 year implementation period.
 Every practice in Renfrewshire will have access to a Community Connector (Link Worker), additional Practice Support Pharmacist (PSP) sessions, housebound flu vaccination and the community phlebotomy service by the end of year 1.
 Other services will only be delivered on a small scale due to funding and workforce constraints in year 1 (such as Advanced Nurse Practitioners and Advanced Practice Physiotherapists).
 These will be targeted at GP practices and clusters in most need of additional support due to recruitment and retention challenges.
 In addition, levels of provision of PSP sessions may be higher in year 1 in these GP practices and clusters.

 Renfrewshire HSCP will ensure that where possible provision is equitable within the context described above.
 As funding and available workforce increases in years 2 and 3 every practice will move towards a full 'fair share' of additional resource as the target MOU commitments are reached.

-9.4 Delivery of the MOU commitments outlined in the PCIP will require additional funded project management support throughout the 3 year implementation period to ensure robust governance and financial arrangements, continuous engagement with key stakeholders and pace of change are embedded and maintained.
+Delivery of the MOU commitments outlined in the PCIP will require additional funded project management support throughout the 3 year implementation period to ensure robust governance and financial arrangements, continuous engagement with key stakeholders and pace of change are embedded and maintained.

 9.5 Sustainability and support to practices will be essential in order to provide stability and release capacity for GPs and GP practice staff to engage in the development and implementation of the PCIP and associated new workforce and services delivered around primary care.
 In year 1 we plan to fund significant backfill for clinical and managerial staff to attend workshops and organisational development programmes.
-9.6 We will seek to appoint a one year fixed term salaried GP to provide support aligned to the Urgent Care MOU commitment (pending the ability to recruit additional ANPs or paramedics) as well as to provide capacity to practices where locum availability is a challenge and ensure they are able to engage with, and benefit from, the innovative services that will be delivered as part of the PCIP.